cirosantilli/algorithm-cheat/index.md

 - bash:

     - pro: super easy file/pipe/process handling
-    - con: INSANE, INNEFICIENT
+    - con: insane, slow

-    use for one liners only. replacements:
+    Use for one liners only. replacements:

-    - perl is dead
+    - Perl is dead, but golfs really well.
-    - python! yes, also useful for other things, so worth learning
+    - Python!
+Also useful for other things, so worth learning

 - --help (how to read, [], ..., ), man, version